-The Los Angeles nursing home and assisted living neglect attorneys at the Law Offices of Ben Yeroushalmi understand that the challenges faced by the elderly are not limited to physical ailments.
+The Los Angeles nursing home and assisted living neglect attorneys at Yeroushalmi Law understand that the challenges faced by the elderly are not limited to physical ailments.
 Our nursing home neglect lawyers are very familiar with issues such as capacity that are related to cognitive disorders.
 We understand the sensitive nature of these disorders and we are confident that we can provide you with the legal services that you and your loved one need.

 While one of the most common cognitive disorders is dementia, there are many other lesser known cognitive disorders that affect the greater majority of the elderly population.
 According to the American Nurses Association, 60% of nursing home residents suffer from at least one cognitive disease.
 These can include memory loss, disorientation, confusion, or inability to recognize people, places and parts of speech.
 While the effects of cognitive disorders can sometimes be reversed if they are diagnosed early, most of these conditions are degenerative, unfortunately, and become more severe with age.